akto-api-security/Documentation/getting-started/helm-deploy.md

     12. Confirm Akto dashboard has started receiving new data.
     13. Please **Do Not Delete** AWS CloudFormation Stacks.
 This will delete the Mongo Instance too and you'll lose the data.
 If you want to delete AWS CloudFormation stacks, please setup new a duplicate Mongo Instance from step (4).
 Use private IP of this new instance for step (6).

-5. **Mongo on K8s with Persisten volume** You can setup a Mongo on K8s cluster itself with a Persistent volume.
+5. **Mongo on K8s with Persistent volume** You can setup a Mongo on K8s cluster itself with a Persistent volume.
 A sample template is provided [here](https://github.com/akto-api-security/infra/blob/kubernetes/mongo.yml).
 Use the IP of this service as Mongo private IP in [Install Akto via Helm](./helm-deploy#install-akto-via-helm) section.
+If you are migrating from previous Akto installation, you have to bootstrap the persistent volume with original Mongo Instance's data before you start Mongo service.

 Note: Please ensure your K8S cluster has connectivity to Mongo.